Diversity, Equity and Inclusion in PR: Assessing the Present, Planning the Future

 Lunch Break

-Jennifer Knoeppel – Sr. Director, Team & Driver Communications, NASCAR
+Jennifer Knoeppel – Sr. Director, Team & Driver Communications, National Association for Stock Car Racing (NASCAR)

 How to Power Your Crisis Communications Plan For a Post-Covid Age